ishaandey/covid-19/README.md

 [SIR_time_dependent_US.ipynb](SIR_time_dependent_US.ipynb) is an adaptation from [this paper](https://arxiv.org/abs/2003.00122), which models Chinese infections using a time-dependent deterministic SIR model.
 This models expands upon a basic SIR model using Johns Hopkins data for the US, and parameterizes $\beta$ and $\gamma$ as a function of time.
 The simulation from the paper is replicated here: [SIR_time_dependent_China.ipynb](SIR_time_dependent_China.ipynb).

 ## Visualizations
-[testing_viz.ipynb](testing_viz.ipynb) contains visualizations that track current progress of testing and confirmed case counts at the international and US state level.
+[confirmed_cases.ipynb](confirmed_cases.ipynb) contains visualizations that track current progress of testing and confirmed case counts at the international and US state level.
 Comment out `renderer='svg'` in `fig.show()` to return an interactive plotly chart instead of the static image.s

 ## Dependencies
 A full list of Python dependencies are listed in the [requirements.txt](requirements.txt).